Skip to main content

 • Sequences: Soft boost respects product sequences when enabled

-• Multiple Attributes: Chain multiple soft boosts or combine with weighted sorting
+• Multiple attributes: Chain multiple soft boosts or combine with weighted sorting

 Best practices

-• Choose the Right Mode: Use multiplicative mode for products with non-zero base values, additive mode for products with zero or near-zero values (like new arrivals)
+• Choose the right mode: Use multiplicative mode for products with non-zero base values, additive mode for products with zero or near-zero values (like new arrivals).

 See also